danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 Depending on personal and family history of breast cancer, as well as rare genetic mutations, some women are predisposed to develop breast cancer.
 These patients should receive additional considerations, such as supplementary MRI, shorter intervals between screenings, and so on.

-However, many radiologists disagree on the factors that define a patient to be high risk as well as the approrpriate follow-up.
+However, many radiologists disagree on the factors that define a patient to be high risk as well as the appropriate follow-up.

+Although there is no common consensus, we have found that it is a finite set of conditions that map to a finite set of follow-up recommendations.

 <figure>
   <img src="../assets/img/ca-breast/riskfactors.svg" />
-  <figcaption>There are numerous combinations of risk factors and recommended follow-up</figcaption>
+  <figcaption>There are finite combinations of risk factors and recommended follow-up</figcaption>
 </figure>

-*As a result, CA-Breast must keep recommendation options configurable so that once a patient is identified as high risk, it follows the settings corresponding to institution procedures.*
+*As a result, CA-Breast keeps recommendation options configurable so that once a patient is identified as high risk, it follows the settings corresponding to institution procedures.*

 <figure class="m--content_figure m--content_figure-right">
   <img src="../assets/img/ca-breast/typewriter.svg" />